ymcatwincities/openy_gated_content/README.md

 See also the [video version of these instructions](https://youtu.be/vlqv4ly3iak).

 - Add this module to your codebase.
-  - via composer: `composer require ymcatwincities /openy_gated_content`
+  - via composer: `composer require ymcatwincities/openy_gated_content`
   - without composer: this is not recommended.
 - Enable the modules
    - Through the UI: